piranha/solovyov.net/src/blog/2021/streaming.md

 It turned out that because of Gibson's bankruptcy a CEO of Neat Microphones was able to buy it (maybe not by himself alone, but still).
 And that CEO  — [Skipper Wise](https://en.wikipedia.org/wiki/Skipper_Wise) — is one of the founders of Blue Microphones.
 So they bought it out and lowered prices 2x to 3x on all their equipment.
 Both King Bee and Working Bee have loads of glowing reviews on YouTube, and their design...
 It's funny and it's different, so I went to buy one.
 Unfortunately, King Bees are no longer produced, so Working Bee it is.
 Too bad that it's mostly black from the back (especially sitting in a cradle), so it's a bit less interesting in a captured video than I hoped.

 Other big brands you probably know of — like Audio-Technica and Shure — are great as well.
-Shure more for their dynamic mics, but still.
 There are some other great companies I've never heard of before, like RØDE.

 Various tests say that your listeners won't be able to tell the difference if you have any mic costing from about $100.
 Do whatever you want with that information.